How to Fix Closures or Frontals

-How to Repair Your Closures & Frontals Back to Life
+How to Repair Your Lace Closures & Frontals Back to Life

 I know you are just like me when it comes to a bomb sew-in or wig.

-I’m going to teach you how to successfully give CPR to your hair and give it a new life!
+I’m going to teach you how to successfully give CPR to your hair and give it a new life with a take on how to fix closures!😻

 Getting Started

-You just ordered your frontal or closure from Private Label Extensions, and I know you can't wait to get that delivery notification.
+You just ordered your frontal or closure from Private Label, and I know you can't wait to get that delivery notification.

-Don't worry I'm giving you your first aid list to help bring life back to help you get your closures and frontals looking flawless again.
+Don't worry I'm giving you your first aid list to help bring life back to help you get your lace closures and lace frontals looking flawless again.

 Supplies